Gich-M/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 ## Testing

 Each task has a corresponding main file for testing.
-Run these files to check if your implementation is correct.
+Run these files to confirm the correctness of the implementation.